Hope and Defiance: The Black Power Salute That Rocked the 1968 Olympics

 When Olympic sprinters Tommie Smith and John Carlos stood atop the medal podium at the 1968 Summer Games in Mexico City, bowed their heads and raised black-gloved fists during the playing of the national anthem, millions of their fellow Americans were outraged.
 But countless millions more around the globe thrilled to the sight of two men standing before the world, unafraid, expressing disillusionment with a nation that so often fell, and still falls, so short of its promise.

-On the 45th anniversary of their Oct.
-16, 1968, salute, and in tribute to Smith, Carlos and every other athlete — Muhammad Ali, Eric Liddell, Curt Flood, Sandy Koufax and on and on — who has acted on principle in a highly public way, LIFE.com presents John Dominis’s indelible portrait of that moment.
+In tribute to Smith, Carlos and every other athlete—Muhammad Ali, Eric Liddell, Curt Flood, Sandy Koufax and on and on—who has acted on principle in a highly public way, LIFE.com presents John Dominis’s indelible portrait of that moment.

 Smith and Carlos (both of whom are National Track and Field Hall of Famers) were vilified at home for their stand.
 They were suspended from the U.S. team.
 They received death threats.
 But neither man ever apologized for his raised fist or his bowed head — and neither ever had need to.